Midnight Apothecary is the only place for campfire cocktails in the city, and the Autumn / Winter season is here!.

 The Book: Wild Cocktails from the Midnight Apothecary by LOTTIE MUIR is published by CICO and is available from all good bookshops at £16.99 and at Amazon.
 Signed copies will be available at Midnight Apothecary.

-Entry is £5 by advance ticket only at http://midnightapothecary.designmynight.com/.
-Tickets to the Saturday events will include entry to the museum, complimentary toasted marshmallows, optional guided descent into the underground chamber….and the usual giant flares, hurricane lamps.
-Ticket sales are helping raise money for a new entrance and staircase for Brunel’s huge underground concert hall below the cocktail garden.
+Entry to the museum, complimentary toasted marshmallows, optional guided descent into the underground chamber….and the usual giant flares, hurricane lamps.
+Ticket sales are helping raise money to develop the Museum.

 More about the Midnight Apothecary